NabbysMark/NScript/README.md

 > On Linux, the library folder is stored in `~/.local/share/nscript_libs` instead of `%LOCALAPPDATA%\nscript_libs`.
 > Make sure your interpreter uses the correct path for Linux (see below).

-# How to compile a new version of nacoscript
+# Building from Source

+1. Clone the Repostiory

-run python -m PyInstaller --onefile nacoscript.py
+2. run python -m PyInstaller --onefile nacoscript.py
-if you wanna build a new version of this, or if you've modified the code
-to add something new.

 # Documentation